roachhd/roachhd.github.io/_posts/2024-07-27-9-Promises-for-a-life-well-lived.md

 Every single day, reach out to one person and tell them something you love, appreciate, or respect about them.

-3. **I promise to think only of the best, to work only for the best, and to expect only the best in myself and others.**
+Promise 3. **I promise to think only of the best, to work only for the best, and to expect only the best in myself and others.**

 There is scientific evidence to prove that expectations can create reality.